Stephanie Kay Nutrition

 How to Make Blackened Shrimp

-Once you’ve created your spice mixture, blackening shrimp (or any seafood for that matter) is really easy.
+Once you’ve created your spice mixture, blackening shrimp (or any seafood for that matter) is easy.
 Here’s how to make blackened shrimp:

 1. Combine your spices in a small jar or bowl,